BBUGSS

 Those patients eligible for bariatric surgery (BMI >35 + comorbidity or BMI >40) should have consideration for Roux en-Y Gastric-bypass to treat reflux

-All patient who are eligible for LINX should be made aware this option of treatment exists and referral to a unit that provides LINX if required if patient wishes.
-Also patients should be made aware of endoluminal therapies also
+All patient who are eligible for LINX should be made aware this option and referral to a unit that provides LINX should be provided if patient wishes.
+Patients should also be made aware of endoluminal therapies

 Less than 24 hr stay for Laparoscopic Fundoplication > 90%